 SEO.
 Social media.
 Websites.
 Blogs.
 Developing an effective content marketing strategy can feel daunting with so many options and strategies available.
+Earlier this week, we shared the results of our approach to developing content.
+Here in this post, I am sharing how we do it for brands like yours.

-At Marketing Insider Group, we meet with brands on all points of the content marketing journey.
+We speak with brands on all points of the content marketing journey.
 From those who are still learning what content marketing is and why it’s important to those who are implementing their campaigns and need guidance, we help brands develop processes that allow them to effectively reach their customers.

 - The use of content marketing continues to grow.
 Over 80% of marketers are intently focused on creating content that builds brand loyalty.